Opinion | The GOP campaign to sink Neera Tanden isn’t about ‘hypocrisy.’ It’s worse.

 “Republicans are guilty of astounding hypocrisy, astounding hypocrisy,” former governor Ed Rendell (D-Pa.) said.
 “For them to complain about calling somebody names on Twitter — after they stood by and supported the president — is just pathetic.
 Absolutely pathetic.”

 This kind of outrage seems to embody a sense that Republicans can be shamed into being consistent if only they are sufficiently reminded of their own previous conduct.
-If so, then maybe they’ll reconsider!
+If that happens, then maybe they’ll reconsider!

 But this feels off — and even out of sync with the times — in a very fundamental way.
 It doesn’t reckon with the true depths of bad faith and perfidy that are really driving this.

-No, this campaign against Tanden is part of a much broader project from Republicans, one that will continue long after Tanden’s fate is determined: Creating all manner of fake ways to try to hoodwink the media into claiming Biden has reneged on his promise to try to unify the country.
+No, this campaign against Tanden is part of a much broader project by Republicans, one that will continue long after Tanden’s fate is determined: creating all manner of fake ways to try to hoodwink the media into claiming Biden has reneged on his promise to try to unify the country.

 This is driven home by a new report in The Post about Tanden’s fate.
 The report’s focus is on White House chief of staff Ron Klain’s efforts to advocate for Tanden.